gauthierc/openshift-cli/README.md

 ## Summary

-- A Docker image for the oc command line tool, used to control Openshift based on debian.
+- A Docker image for the oc command line tool, used to control Openshift based on alpine.

 ## To build the Docker image